cwoebker/pen/README.md

 ## What is this? ##

 With pen you can have notes everywhere.
 At least on every unix machine.
-What makes it special is that it is a command line application only.
+What makes it special is that it is 'only' command line application.
-You can therefore even run it on a server without a gui.
+You can therefore even run it on a server.
 Pen has a minimalistic interface and notes can be added and grouped in a simple manner.

 ## Installation